2023 Travel Marketing Trends

 When it comes to launching a new food brand or line, market research can be make or break in determining the product’s success.
 Research can answer questions such as:

-• What is the ideal price for the product?
+• What is the ideal price for the food?

 • Who has the highest propensity to purchase the product?